-Step 2: Although your poster will not be physically printed, following the guidelines set out here will ensure that CARS viewers will have a consistent and predicable interaction with all the posters they see.
+Step 2: The guidelines set out here will ensure that CARS viewers will have a consistent and predicable interaction with all the posters they see.
 We also know these guidelines produce readable/visually accessible posters.

 Set the size of your poster.
 The maximum size for CARS is 48 inches wide by 36 inches tall.
 Unless you have a specific reason why you need a different size set your poster to this size.
-Again, this is a good idea even though the poster is not being printed.
-If you need to go outside of this size, please make sure that the completed poster is easily viewable on a standard size computer/laptop monitor.

-To set your poster size in PowerPoint, click on Design Page Setup then check to make sure your poster is the correct size.
+To set your poster size in PowerPoint, click on Design \rightarrow Page Setup then check to make sure your poster is the correct size.
 (Note that you can orient your poster to either landscape or portrait, just be sure that the option you want is selected.)
 Click the OK button when you are done.

-(On a Mac you would pick File → Page Setup instead to access this information)
+(On a Mac you would pick File \rightarrow Page Setup instead to access this information)

-To set your poster size in Google Slides, click on File→Page Setup then choose "Custom".
+To set your poster size in Google Slides, click on File \rightarrow Page Setup then choose "Custom".
 Under custom make it 48 by 36 inches.
 Click Apply when you are done.
 The default layout is landscape.